 The Apply button will automatically apply all the changes to the Rsyslog service.

 These services are used to modify a given system to adapt any load balancer to the client’s needs.
-Those behaviors have been described after the image below:
+Those behaviours have been described in the image below:

 Enable session replication.
 If a farm is configured with persistence, the system will replicate the session tables to the backup node.
 In case the Master node fails in the cluster, then the new Master will continue with the sessions and the user will not be required to create a new one again.
 This feature is part of the Stateful Cluster.
 It is enabled by default.

-Use proxy of new generation.
-Since ZEVENET 6.1, the HTTP(S) profile is managed by a new binary called zproxy with new features that are faster than its predecessor.
-If disabled, then the previous HTTP implementation will be used.
+Use proxy of a new generation.
+Since SKUDONET 6.1, the HTTP(S) profile is managed by a new binary called zproxy with new features that are faster than its predecessor.
+If disabled, then the previous HTTP implementation will be used. *deprecated

 Enable WAF assistant.
 Enables a firewall interface to protect and monitor the HTTP protocol.